What Is a Capture Manager? Role, Responsibilities & Career Path

 What is the difference between a capture manager and a bid manager?

 A capture manager works upstream of the RFP, developing the strategy and positioning to win before formal competition begins.
 A bid manager takes over at RFP receipt and manages the end-to-end process of producing a compliant, competitive proposal on time.
 Capture is pre-RFP strategy; bid management is post-RFP execution.
-In large organizations, these are distinct roles; in smaller ones, one person may perform both.

 What is the Shipley process?

 The Shipley process is a structured, gate-based capture and proposal management methodology developed by Shipley Associates and widely used in US federal government contracting.
 It defines specific phases, decision gates, and deliverables from opportunity identification through proposal submission and award.
-It is the dominant framework for capture management in defense, federal IT, and government services markets.

 What skills does a capture manager need?